 Just like my timing of reading books seems pre-determined, my travels have also started showing a similar pattern.
 We had been planning a trip to Pondicherry since June this year.
 Somehow every time it got postponed.
-Finally, we managed to go this weekend.
+Finally, we managed to spend this Weekend in Pondicherry.
 Only last week I wrote a post on ‘What is the optimal size for a city?’.
 The very next weekend I visit Pondicherry and it almost looks like an answer to all my questions.
 Do I see a pre-built pattern there between my thoughts and my travels?

 Weekend in Pondicherry